Student Data Practices Policy

 Consent for Release

 Saint Paul College will not permit access to or the release of personally identifiable information contained in student educational data without the written consent of the student to any third party (including parent/guardian, dependent, or spouse/domestic partner), except as authorized by FERPA and MGPDA or other applicable law.
-A student may grant consent by completing a Release of Information form, available in the Office of Enrollment Services.
+A student may grant consent by completing a Release of Information form, available at the One Stop.
 The student must present a government or college-issued photo ID in person when signing and submitting this form.

 Saint Paul College designates the following information as directory data: